Episode 1: The Battle for Library E-Book Ownership

 • E-book licensing is a vendor lock-in problem disguised as a licensing agreement

-• Publishers set prices specifically to exclude public libraries from access
+• Publishers set prices that effectively exclude public libraries from access

 • Open access and institutional repositories are the only long-term solutions